sjd69/Applied_Cryptography/phase3-init/reports/phase3-writeup.md

 ![alt text](T4diagram2.png)

 ### Justification
-NOTE: Our system depends on the assumption that a second simple application is built solely to generate key pairs.
+NOTE: Our system depends on the assumption that a second simple KeyGeneration application is built solely to generate key pairs.
 This application allows users to generate the key pair and give the public key to the administrator for account creation outside the system.
 Justification for the session key and using RSA over diffie hellman are expound upon in **T4.**

 Using RSA to authenticate provides us better, more robust security compared to the alternative standard password-based system.
 In addition, this protocol was already being utilized in T4 to establish and securely exchange a session key.
 Since this protocol provides mutual authentication, it makes sense to simplify user interaction and not require a redundant password login.